 Her most recent novel, A Tale for the Time Being (Viking Penguin 2013), was shortlisted for the Man Booker Prize and the National Book Critics Circle Award, and is the winner of the LA Times Book Prize and the Medici Book Club Prize, among others.
 Published in over thirty countries, it tells the story of a mysterious diary, which washes up on a beach on the Pacific Northwest coast of Canada in the wake of the 2011 Japanese earthquake and tsunami.
 The diary, written by a troubled schoolgirl in Tokyo, is discovered by a novelist named Ruth, who becomes obsessed with discovering the fate of the girl.
 The New York Times described it as an “intricate parable of a novel” which leads the reader “to contemplate the porous membrane that separates fact from fiction, self from circumstance, past from present.”
 In a starred review, Kirkus called it, “A masterpiece, pure and simple.”

 In 2006, Ozeki received an honorary doctorate from Smith College.
 She has been a contributor to the New York Times op-ed page, and her essays and short fiction have appeared in a number of anthologies.
 She frequently speaks at colleges and universities.
 Ozeki serves on the Creative Advisory Council of Hedgebrook, a women’s writing retreat center on Whidbey Island, Washington, and on the Advisory Editorial Board of The Asian American Literary Review.
-Starting in 2015, she will be the Elizabeth Drew Professor of Creative Writing at Smith College.
+She currently teaches creative writing at Smith College, where she is the Grace Jarcho Ross 1933 Professor of Humanities in the Department of English Language and Literature.

 A longtime meditator, Ozeki was ordained as a Soto Zen priest in 2010 by her friend and teacher, Zoketsu Norman Fischer, with whom she continues to study.
 She is affiliated with the Brooklyn Zen Center and the Everyday Zen Foundation, and is the editor of the Everyday Zen website.
 She is married to the German-Canadian environmental artist Oliver Kellhammer.
 A dual citizen of Canada and the United States, she divides her time between Cortes Island, British Columbia, and New York City.